barry-ha/Griduino/ASSEMBLY.md

 Touch the bottom half of the screen to adjust brightness levels.

 Griduino has non-volatile storage to save your breadcrumb trail (driving track) from one day to the next.

+For a demonstration, bring up the **Settings** view.
+Change the Route to **Simulator** and return to the main grid view.
+It follows a pre-programmed route to show the breadcrumb trail and what happens at grid crossings.
+A few different routes can be changed at compile-time.
+The most interesting canned route will drive in a big ellipse near the edges of one grid square.

 When you cross a grid line, the new grid is announced with CW on the speaker.